linehanMatt/tmp-content/solutions/crm-enrichment.md

 theme: 'jungle-fever'
 ---

 ::feature-callout{title="Seamless Integration with Your CRM" description="Easily integrate Narrative’s platform with your existing CRM system.
-Real-time data enrichment ensures your customer profiles are always up to date." prompt="Discover how Narrative can integrate with popular CRM systems like Salesforce and HubSpot."}
+Continuous data enrichment ensures your customer profiles are always up to date." prompt="Discover how Narrative can integrate with popular CRM systems like Salesforce and HubSpot."}
 ::

 ::feature-callout{title="Data Enrichment at Your Fingertips" description="Add depth to your customer profiles with our vast data marketplace.
 Access demographic, behavioral, and transactional data to enrich your CRM entries." prompt="Explore the types of data you can use to enrich your CRM profiles."}